Overview

 A sampling plan specifies the commodity types and the number of samples to be collected, but it does not specify the collection locations.
 Collection locations and producer operations are randomly chosen by the inspector.

-The ministry develops this sampling plan each year using a risk-based approach that considers several factors when determining the produce types and number of samples to be tested.
+The ministry develops this sampling plan each year, considering several factors when determining the produce types and number of samples to be tested.
 These factors include:

 • consumption patterns